UCI women's road world rankings

-The UCI Women's Road Rankings is a system of ranking road bicycle racers based upon the results in all women's UCI-sanctioned races over a twelve-month period.
+The UCI women's road rankings is a system of ranking road bicycle racers based upon the results in all women's UCI-sanctioned races over a twelve-month period.
 The world rankings were first instituted by the UCI in 1994.
 Points are awarded according to finishing positions in each race, with lesser points for each stage of stage races and for wearing the race leader's jersey.
 The road races at the Olympics and Road World Championships are worth the most points.
 The team rankings are calculated by summing the points of the team's four best placed riders, and the national rankings by summing the points of the nation's five best placed riders.

-Since 1998, the competition has been run in parallel to the UCI Women's Road World Cup, which has included only six to twelve of the most prestigious one-day races.
+Between 1998 and 2015, the competition was run in parallel to the UCI Women's Road World Cup, which has included only six to twelve of the most prestigious one-day races.
 These are worth more points than other one-day races.
+Between 2016 and 2024, the competition was run in parallel with the UCI Women's World Tour.